xiaoyeye/CCST/README.md

-# 2. Intructions of usage: demo code is runing on MERFISH.
+# 2. Intructions of usage: demo code is tested on MERFISH.

 2.1 Raw data is put in the folder "merfish".
 Need to be extracted firstly.